wp-plugins/woocommerce-checkout-manager/readme.txt

 Request for adding new fields to the checkout page has been introduced.
 All you have to do is click the "Add New field" button and a drop down box will show allowing you to set the new field name which is "Label" and to set the example in the field which is "Placeholder."

 Placeholder allows the customer, the ability to get the feel of what exactly is this field about.

+= Re-order fields =
+You can now re-order the fields in the options panel.

 == Installation ==